TanishaBarot/TanishaBarot/README.md

 🌟 A curious mind with a passion for exploring data-driven solutions
 🤖 Enthusiastic about Machine Learning, NLP, and Analytics
 🤝 I’m looking for help with Job/Internship Opportunities
-🌱 I’m currently new skills in Data Science, Analytics, and AI
+🌱 I’m currently learning new skills in Data Science, Analytics, and AI
 🤝 Open to meaningful collaborations and exciting opportunities
 💬 Ask me about Anything But Everything